-What to expect: Calle Sol will have a casual café vibe inspired by Latin restaurants in cities like Miami and Tampa, says Scibelli of FS Food Group (Mama Ricotta’s, Paco’s, Midwood Smokehouse, Yafo).
+What to expect: Calle Sol has a casual café vibe inspired by Latin restaurants in cities like Miami and Tampa, says Scibelli of FS Food Group (Mama Ricotta’s, Paco’s, Midwood Smokehouse, Yafo).
 You’ll see Cuban and Peruvian flavors in dishes such as ceviche and arroz con pollo.

-- Chef Paul Cruz (formerly of Mama Ricotta’s) will serve as executive chef at Calle Sol, pulling in El Salvadorian flavors he learned from his grandmother.
+- Chef Paul Cruz (formerly of Mama Ricotta’s) serves as executive chef at Calle Sol, pulling in El Salvadorian flavors he learned from his grandmother.

 - The team also worked with consulting chefs including Ana Quincoces, Cuban celebrity chef formerly of Bravo’s “The Real Housewives of Miami.”

-By day, Calle Sol will serve from a to-go window and offer affordable lunch specials cafeteria-style.
+By day, Calle Sol serves from a to-go window and offers affordable lunch specials.
 By night, the restaurant has a “sexier” menu, Scibelli says, including a robust rum program.

 Menu: The restaurant channels Cuban American communities of the ’60s and ’70s, much like the dishes at sister restaurant Little Mama’s represent Italian-American dishes from decades past.